php-ru/symfony-docs-ru/reference/configuration/framework.rst

 **type**: ``string[]`` **default**: ``['FrameworkBundle:Form']``

+.. deprecated:: 4.3

+    The integration of the Templating component in FrameworkBundle has been deprecated since version 4.3 and will be removed in 5.0.
+Form theming with PHP templates will no longer be supported and you'll need to use Twig instead.

 A list of all resources for form theming in PHP.
 This setting is not required if you're :ref:`using the Twig format for your themes <forms-theming-twig>`.